LSSTDESC/CCL/INSTALL.md

 ```
 the rest of the build process should be the same.

+Note: If you want to compile against a version of CLASS older than v2.7, set
+the environment variable `CLASS_VERSION_PRE27=1` before configuring/compiling
+the code.
+This will use the old call signatures of certain CLASS functions,
+which changed in v2.7.

 ## Docker image installation

 The Dockerfile to generate a Docker image is included in the `CCL` repository as Dockerfile.
 This can be used to create an image that Docker can spool up as a virtual machine, allowing you to utilize `CCL` on any infrastructure with minimal hassle.
 The details of Docker and the installation process can be found at [https://www.docker.com/](https://www.docker.com/).
 Once Docker is installed, it is a simple process to create an image!
 In a terminal of your choosing (with Docker running), type the command `docker build -t ccl .` in the `CCL` directory.